Overview and

 voting members.

-plus elected members taking the lead for policy areas which broadly
+consists of a chair, plus elected members taking the lead for

-reflect the structure of the council.
+policy areas which broadly reflect the structure of the

-agendas of its regular meetings, including items
+items on the agendas of its regular meetings, including items

-“called-in” or otherwise referred to it by full
+“called-in”, or otherwise referred to it by full

 Council.
 The former occurs where at least five members of the

-council (or two voting co-optees on the committee, in respect of
+council (or two voting co-optees on the

-education matters only) request that implementation of an executive
+committee, in respect of education matters only) request that

-decision be halted within five working days of its publication,
+implementation of an executive decision be halted within five

-until it has been considered by the OSC.
-The Committee can either
+working days of its publication, until it has been considered by

-agree the decision, or refer it back to the Executive for further
+back to the Executive for further consideration.

-Some meetings feature
+Some

-“spotlight” sessions, where a particular policy area,
+meetings feature “spotlight” sessions, where a

-committee’s questions.
+to answer the committee’s questions.

-through one-off “challenge sessions” and dedicated
+meetings, through one-off “challenge sessions” and

-and supported by officers from the council’s Corporate
+member and supported by officers from the council’s Corporate

-Strategy and Equality service, and can involve members who are not
+Strategy and Equality service and can involve members who are not

 part of the OSC.